List of Clothing Factories in South Carolina

-A summary of the South Carolina clothes manufacuring business: The phases involved in manufacturing clothing in South Carolina will depend on the specific type of apparel being produced and the specific manufacturing progress being used.
+A summary of the South Carolina textile industry: The phases involved in manufacturing clothing in South Carolina will depend on the specific type of apparel being produced and the specific manufacturing procedure being used.
 However, there are some general steps that are common to many clothing manufacturing processes:

-Cutting: Once the pattern is created, the fabric is cut using a large machine called a cutter or a die cutter.
-The cloth is laid out on a cutting table and the cutter or die cutter follows the pattern to cut the fabric into the correct shape.
+Cutting: Once the pattern is created, the material is cut using a large machine called a cutter or a die cutter.
+The fabric is laid out on a cutting table and the cutter or die cutter follows the pattern to cut the material into the right shape.

-Sewing: After the cloth is cut, it is sewn together to create the final garment.
+Sewing: After the fabric is cut, it is sewn together to create the final garment.
 This is typically done using a sewing machine, although some garments may be sewn by hand.

 Finishing: Once the garment is sewn, it may go through a number of finishing processes, such as pressing, hemming, and attaching buttons or other embellishments.